+1.w.
+Alternative Income Inclusions/Exclusions (HCV) Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+The AHA implemented this activity on July 1, 2023.
 2.b.
 Payment Standards - Fair Market Rents (HCV) Currently Implementing ACTIVITY 2022-01: The Housing Authority of the City of Alameda strives to house families in a small community in the Bay Area.
 The area is perceived to be one with good schools, high quality local businesses, picturesque neighborhoods, and a caring, involved community resulting in families wanting to rent or buy in the area resulting in high housing costs and limited housing choice.
 Payment standards set at 150% of FMR will hopefully allow the market to cap rents through rent reasonableness testing and not the payment standards.
 Custom Question: Please explain the payment standards by FMR.
-The agency may apply a payment standard up to 150% of FMR.
-This MTW activity serves the following statutory objectives: □Cost effectiveness □Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □Decreased revenue ⊠Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+The same was a surface and a surface developed on the AFOOK of EMD The agency may apply a payment standard up to 150% of FMR.
+This MTW activity serves the following statutory objectives: □Cost effectiveness ☐ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □ Neutral □Increased revenue □Decreased revenue ⊠Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
 This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does require a Safe Harbor Waiver.
 This MTW activity does require a hardship policy.

 Hardship policy will be uploaded here, but please see Payment Standards Outside FMR Hardship Policy.

 The hardship policy does not apply to more than this MTW activity.

 The MTW agency has not modified the hardship policy since the last submission of the MTW Supplement.